What is the HAF programme?

 - more likely to experience social isolation

-Free holiday clubs are a response to this issue and evidence suggests that they can have a positive impact on children and young people and that they work best when they:
+Our HAF programme is a response to this issue, with evidence showing that free holiday clubs can have a positive impact on children and young people and that they work best when they:

 - provide consistent and easily accessible enrichment activities